 Action Agenda

-5. Mayor Kaufusi has recommended several individuals to be appointed to various City boards and commissions.
+Mayor Kaufusi has recommended several individuals to be appointed to various City boards and commissions.
 The Council has reviewed the recommendations, met the tentative-appointees, and will now consider a resolution to appoint those individuals to the respective boards and commissions.
 The appointees are Zach Atherton, Thomas Taylor, and Daren Smith to the Arts Council, David Shipley to the Library Board, and Beth Alligood to the Housing Authority.
 I'm grateful to the many residents who serve our community on boards and commissions.
 We live in a better city because of them.
 Approved 7:0.
-Thanks to all who are willing to serve.

 In the current fiscal year, the former Community Development Department was split into two separate departments, Community and Neighborhood Services and Development Services.
 At the time of budget preparations for this fiscal year, it was still unclear exactly which functions and employees would be going to each department.
 The City now has a better idea of what the personnel budgets should be for each department and is proposing a transfer of $200,000 of budget from Community and Neighborhood Services to Development Services.
 This is a transfer, not additional money.
 I have no concerns.
 Approved 7:0.